-EFL's investment revenue decreased in the first quarter of 2015 due to lower net realized gains on investments, compared to the first quarter of 2014.
-The first quarter of 2014 included the sale of previously impaired preferred stocks.
+EFL's investment revenue remained relatively flat in the second quarter of 2015 compared to the second quarter of 2014, and decreased slightly in the first six months of 2015 due to lower net realized gains on investments, compared to the first six months of 2014.
 See the "Investment Operations" segment discussion that follows for further information.